Chandre Oram: Clinical explanation

 According to physicians, the tail Oram has is not a real tail, but a congenital malformation known as spina bifida, in this case of the rare meningocele category.
 It is possible for human embryos to develop a real tail, as the genes which cause it still exist in many people.
 However, the probability of this gene expressing is very low: it can happen because of rare recessive gene coupling, or some form of mutation that brings the gene back to a dominant place.
 That is why very few cases have been recorded in the history of medicine.
 The presence of these kind of vestigial structures is known as an atavism.
 When a human embryo develops a true tail, it is located as a prolongation of the coccyx, just like the tail of a dog or a monkey.

 Oram's tail emerges from his lumbar region, which is a clear sign that it is caused by split spine.
 The tail consists of a 33 cm (13 inches) long and 25 mm (1 inch) thick appendix to the bone of the spine.
 It is covered by much hair.

-Social issues
+Romantic issues

 Oram has refused any operation to remove his tail.
 According to his family, it has become a part of him which he could not live without.
 However, this also has its costs, as he has been unable to settle down and raise a family of his own.
 He has reported that approximately twenty women have rejected offers of marriage because of his tail.
 He has said: "I have decided to marry the woman who accepts me and my tail.
 Or else, I'll remain a bachelor like Hanuman."

 Oram was married in 2007 and has a child.
 According to his wife, "He doesn't look good.
 My mother and my father passed away when I was young.
 My brothers wanted me to get married, so I had to compromise and marry him."